djessedirckx/nc-cpm/README.md

 The following files can be found in this repository:
 - ActModel.html - The only file that was altered to alter the experimental setup
 - artistoo.js - Dependency for ActModel.html
-- fpsmeter.min.js
+- fpsmeter.min.js - Dependency for ActModel.html
-- slider.js
+- slider.js - Dependency for ActModel.html
-- style.css
+- style.css - Dependency for ActModel.html

 In order to use the simulation one should download all files and then open ActModel.html with a modern browser, it was verified that it works in the following browsers: Chrome, Edge and Safari but it might support more browsers aswell.